arkenapps/arkenapps.github.io/README.md

 <p align="center">
   <strong>Smart, purpose-driven apps</strong><br/>
   We design software around how people actually work — simple, practical, and easy to understand.
   No learning curve.
 No technical pressure.
 </p>

 <p align="center">
-  <a href="https://arkenapps.com">🌐 Website</a> •
+  <a href="https://arkenapps.github.io">🌐 Website</a> •
   <a href="https://github.com/ArkenApps">💻 GitHub</a> •
-  <a href="https://www.youtube.com/@ArkenApps](https://www.youtube.com/@arkenstoneapps">🎥 YouTube</a>
+  <a href="https://www.youtube.com/@arkenstoneapps">🎥 YouTube</a>
 </p>

 ---

 ## What We Build

-Because everyday tasks shouldn’t feel complicated.
+Everyday tasks shouldn’t feel complicated.
 Computers should help people — not slow them down.
-We build apps that are** designed to work:
+We build apps that are designed to work:

 - **Offline**
 - **Fast**
 - **Safe**
 - **Intelligent**

 No cloud dependency.
 No bloat.
 Just tools that work.

 ---

-## 🧩 Featured Projects
+## 🧩 Featured Project

-### 📁 **Arken File Organizer**
+### 📁 **Arken Smart Organizer**
-> A safe, offline file organizer that smartly organizes file folders and generates a beautiful dashboard with fast search.
+> A safe, offline file organizer that intelligently organizes folders and generates a clean, searchable dashboard.

 **Highlights**
 - Intelligent file categorization
-- SAFE mode (no EXE / code touched)
+- SAFE mode (no EXE or system files touched)
-- Offline searchable HTML report
+- Offline searchable HTML dashboard
 - Zero installation required
+- Built for Windows 10 & Windows 11

-➡️ Repo: `ArkenFileOrganizer`
+➡️ Repo: `ArkenSmartOrganizer`
-➡️ Download: EXE (Windows)
+➡️ Platform: Windows (Native)

 ---